atosiroy/produced-water-opportunity-mapping/README.md

 reuse deployment zones across Texas, New Mexico, California, and Alberta.

 ## What this does
-Integrates 8+ public regulatory datasets (TX RRC, NM OCD, CA DOGGR, AB AER, EPA, USDA, EIA) into a reproducible spatial database, then applies unsupervised clustering to surface statistically validated county-level opportunity zones for produced water reuse.
+Integrates 8+ public regulatory datasets (TX, NM, CA, AB) into a reproducible spatial database, then applies unsupervised clustering to surface statistically validated county-level opportunity zones for produced water reuse.